 If you are planning to visit London I am sure there are many of its famous landmarks and museums you are considering adding to your itinerary.
-It can be overwhelming deciding exactly which ones to visit.
+It can be overwhelming to decide exactly which ones to visit.

 Luckily many of the most popular London bucket list attractions have virtual tours accessible online so it is possible to take virtual walkthroughs and tours on our laptops, mobiles, and other devices.
 This is a great way to research London and prepare for your visit ahead of time.

-In this article, you will find links to the London museums, galleries, and landmarks that offer an online experience.
+In this article, you will find links to London museums, galleries, and landmarks that offer an online experience. if you are planning your visit to London we have a guide to buying London attraction tickets with tips and advice to ensure you see everything you want in the city.

 - Famous London landmarks